 In 2014 everything changed.
 Due to conflict, Elizabeth was forced to flee her village with her family.
 After two months of travelling, they arrived in Abuja, and were settled in the Kuchingoro Displaced Persons' Camp.
 Unable to continue her business due to high costs, Elizabeth and her family were completely dependent on external support.

-Thanks our supporters, we will be working with Elizabeth to help her start a sustainable business - and now all of her children are back in school too.
+Thanks to our supporters, we have helped Elizabeth to start a sustainable business - and now all of her children are back in school too.

 Abu, the boy who lost his family and has no-one to help him